adam4521/energy-scribe/README.md

 Will exit with error 1 if the USB stick is detached or path not found.

 Status LEDs:
-* 0 Purple: program is running
+* 0 Purple: program is running, Red: program halted
 * 1 Green: acquisition running, Red: acquisition failed
 * 2 Blue: log writing, Red: log writing failed.